22e38yusuf-hub/Cybersecurity-Assignments/VAPTREPORT.md

 ---

-*Prepared by Yusuf · Security Reviewer · SJEC · May 2026*
+*Prepared by Yusuf Ibrahim Imaz· Security Reviewer · SJEC · May 2026*